 Q. Which one is Better and Why?
-(Super-AMOLED vs IPS LCD)
+(IPS LCD vs Super AMOLED)

-While comparing the two types of display, I have come to a point that preferring one over the another without a detailed study will be unjust.
+While comparing the two types of display, I have come to a point that preferring one over the other without a detailed study will be unjust.
 Both displays have differences as well as some similarities.
-And in the end any preference can be regarded as an opinion.
+And in the end, any preference can be regarded as an opinion.
 But there are some visible differences among them which can be helpful in comparing S-AMOLED vs IPS.
 Like, in my opinion, if you consider deeper blacks and brighter colors then your choice would be the S-AMOLED.
-As the former is famous for vibrant colors.
-However, if you prefer sharper images over bright, then IPS LCD would be a better option.
+As the former is famous for its vibrant colors.
+However, if you prefer sharper images over bright ones, then IPS LCD would be a better option.
 Therefore, the opinion can vary while preferring one among the two displays.

 Now, I will compare the two from different aspects.
 And this comparison is based on recent tech updates of 2020.